JorgeMartinezPizarro/minishell/README.md

 It implements:

-- cd, pwd, export, env, exit.
+- cd, echo, pwd, export, env, exit.
 - (), &&, ||, |, <<, >>, >, <.
 - PATH expansion for other commands.
 - Interactive usage.